-3.18 The updated retail study 14 identifies the need for substantial additional retail floorspace (in the region of 22,000 sq m), in the Town during the plan period over and above that already permitted at Silver Hill and Weeke, which are expected to accommodate growth in the short to medium term.
-It will be necessary to undertake further assessments of future retail growth in the light of current economic conditions.
-Notwithstanding this Winchester Town is the largest retail centre and should continue to act as the principal centre in the District to maintain its sub-regional role.
-The study also advises that any large scale growth that serves a significant part of the District should be concentrated within Winchester town centre.
+- 3.17A further development need for the Town is the anticipated growth in the retail sector and the need to ensure land is available at the right location and time for these requirements to be met during the Plan period. - 3.20 The updated retail study 14 identifies the need for substantial additional retail floorspace (in the region of 229,000 sq m), in the Town during the plan period over and above that already permitted at Silver Hill and Weeke, which are expected to accommodate growth in the short to medium term.
+It will be necessary to undertake further assessments of future retail growth in the light of current economic conditions. - 3.393.21 Notwithstanding this-Winchester Town is the largest retail centre and should continue to act as the principal centre in the District to maintain its sub-regional role.
+The study also advises that any large scale growth (1000 sq.m. or more) that serves a significant part of the District should generally be concentrated within Winchester town centre.
 Following the 'town centres first' approach advocated in Policy DS1, retail growth should normally be accommodated in the town centre.
-Whilst this Local Plan does not allocate the land to deliver the necessary retail development, it establishes the strategy for any future site allocations.
+Short to medium term development needs can be accommodated through existing commitments and, due to this and the likely impact of larger schemes, developments outside the defined town centre of more than 1000 sq. m. (gross) should be subject to an assessment of their impact on the town centre.
+Whilst this Local Plan does not allocate the land to deliver additional the necessary retail development, it establishes the strategy for any future site allocations which may be needed through Part 2 of the Local Plan.-